Afterschooling Curriculum: Supplemental Learning for Kids in Public School

 More Structured Learning for Younger Kids

 If your children are young and amenable to being led, you can take a more direct approach and implement an informal after school curriculum.
-This supplemental schooling gives your family the benefit of the most enjoyable parts of homeschooling without having to become a full-fledged homeschool family.
+This supplemental learning for kids gives your family the benefit of the most enjoyable parts of homeschooling without having to become a full-fledged homeschool family.
 Mom doesn't have to quit her job and stay home with the kids to teach them.
 She and Dad can simply read aloud meaningful books and have thoughtful discussions with the children after school and on the weekends.